Ackman's Pershing Square in talks to buy 10% of Vivendi's Universal

-(Reuters) -Billionaire William Ackman’s Pershing Square Tontine Holdings is in talks to buy 10% of Universal Music Group for around $4 billion, the latest investor to join the fray as the label’s owner Vivendi’s cashes in on its prize asset.
+(Reuters) -Billionaire William Ackman’s Pershing Square Tontine Holdings is in talks to buy 10% of Universal Music Group in a deal that would value the label at $40 billion and make it the largest ever investment by a blank check vehicle.

+Pershing would invest $4 billion to buy the Universal stake, making it the largest target for a special purpose acquisition company (SPAC), trumping Southeast Asian ride-hailing and food delivery firm Grab Holdings’s SPAC deal.

+With about 2 billion euros of debt for Universal, the implied equity value for the music label is roughly 33 billion euros, along the lines of the valuation given by Vivendi last month, Bernstein said in a note.

-“Universal Music Group is one of the greatest businesses in the world,” said Bill Ackman, CEO of PSTH.
+“Universal Music Group is one of the greatest businesses in the world,” said Ackman.

-Vivendi shares were down around 0.1% 0816 GMT, after rising in early trading.
+Vivendi shares were down around 0.8% by 1046 GMT, after rising in early trading.

-SPACs such as Pershing Square Tontine raise money in an initial public offering with the aim of merging with a private company.
-For the private company, the process is an alternative to listing its shares through an initial public offering (IPO).

-In the case of Universal, however, the SPAC’s investment will not result in a merger.
+A frenzy of SPAC listings in the United States has seen over $300 billion raised through the listing of blank check vehicles in 2020 and 2021, according to Refinitiv data, but Ackman’s unit has been one of the most closely watched.

-Nearly a year ago, in July 2020, Pershing Square raised $4 billion in what was the biggest IPO by a blank-check firm.
+Pershing Square raised $4 billion in July 2020 in what was then the biggest listing by a blank-check firm.

+Pershing’s shares were down nearly 6% at $23.5 a share in after-market trade, close to its initial public offering (IPO) price of $20, after news of the potential deal broke, with some observers expressing concern over the complexity of the potential shareholder structure.

+The closer that SPAC shares trade to their IPO price, the more skeptical investors are that a deal will be completed.
+The SPAC listing frenzy has cooled in recent months, with new issuance dropping dramatically and existing blank check vehicles trading down as a higher-rate environment hurt appetite for riskier investments.
+The IPOX SPAC index is down 23% from its February peak.

 IPO GOING AHEAD